|

-Delta waterway which connects to the San Francisco Bay and the Sacramento and San Joaquin Rivers.
-Stockton is located 60
+Francisco Bay via the San Joaquin and Sacramento Rivers.
+Stockton is

 Stockton has undergone a tremendous economic expansion and has aggressively